Homogeneous Riemannian manifolds with non-trivial nullity: Examples with nullity of codimension and co-index of symmetry

 \end{nota}

-\begin{lema} There is non (non-trivial) $\nabla \A$-invariant subspace in $\nu_{\ed}$. \end{lema} \begin{proof} According to $iii)$ of Lemma \ref{nablas} and the previous lemma a non-trivial subspace of $\nabla \A$ in $\nu_{\ed}$ produces a non trivial subspace of the matrix $M_{d-1}$ in the subspace of $\mathbb{R}^{d-1}$ generated by the vectors $e_2,\cdots,e_{d-1}$.
+\begin{lema} There is no (non-trivial) $\nabla \A$-invariant proper subspace of $\nu_{\ed}$. \end{lema} \begin{proof} From part ({\it iii}) of Lemma \ref{nablas} and Lemma \ref {ABAB}, any non-trivial invariant subspace of $\nabla \A$ in $\nu_{\ed}$ determines a non-trivial invariant subspace of the matrix $M_{d-1}$ which is contained in the subspace of $\mathbb{R}^{d-1}$ generated by the vectors $e_2,\cdots,e_{d-1}$.
 But this is not possible by the lemma in Appendix. \end{proof}